OMC (band): Follow-up success (1997–2010)

 "How Bizarre" was followed by the singles "Land of Plenty" which reached the top 5 in the New Zealand charts; "Right On" which achieved platinum-status in New Zealand; and "On The Run" which was a minor international hit in the Netherlands and the UK.
 By 1998, Fuemana and Jansson had a falling out over royalties, which ended up in court.
 It was resolved in arbitration with Fuemana paying a sum to Jansson and Jansson handing over all claim to the name and ongoing artist royalties.

 Fuemana and Jansson regrouped in 2005 and released the single "4 All of Us", featuring the actress Lucy Lawless as a guest vocalist, in 2007.

 In 2002, their song "How Bizarre" reached #71 on the 100 Greatest One-hit Wonders hosted by William Shatner.

-Death of Pauly and Phil
+Deaths of Pauly and Phil

-Phil died in 2005 of a heart attack.
+Phil died on 28 February 2005, of a heart attack.

 On 31 January 2010, Pauly Fuemana died at North Shore Hospital in Auckland after suffering for several years from a chronic degenerative disease, progressive demyelinating polyneuropathy, an auto-immune disorder similar to the nerve disease multiple sclerosis.
 He was 40 years old, and was survived by his wife and six children.
 In February 2010, "How Bizarre" briefly reentered the charts in New Zealand following news of Pauly Fuemana's death.